-- Once the batter spreads out a bit and starts to look glossy and smooth on top, on the parchment paper, transfer it to the piping bag.
+Once the batter spreads out a bit and starts to look glossy and smooth on top, on the baking sheet, transfer it to the piping bag.

-- So, when both batters were ready and inside piping bags, I snipped the end of the piping bags with scissors, and placed both piping bags in the piping bag fitted with the large round tip.
+So, when both batters were ready and inside piping bags, snip the end of the piping bags with scissors, and placed both piping bags in the piping bag fitted with the large round tip.

 - Once you’ve piped as many circles as you could, bang the trays against the counter a few times each.
 This will release air bubbles that are in the batter and prevent your macaron shells from cracking.